Have you added a new furry friend to your household?

 You want to help your dog associate their crate with good things and positive experiences.

-The crate should not be used as a form of punishment because your dog won’t view it as a safe place to retreat.
+The crate should not be used as a punishment because your dog won’t view it as a safe place to retreat.

-Some common tips are to give your dog their favorite treats, chews, and toys inside the crate, along with feeding meals.
+Some common tips are giving your dog their favorite treats, chews, and toys inside the crate and feeding meals.
 You can also place a mat or bed inside that your dog already prefers.

 Additionally, you want to limit crate time based on their age and housetraining experience.
-A dog is not meant to be kept in a crate all day long.
+A dog is not meant to be kept in a crate all day.

 11. Consider other alternatives